SAP-archive/iot-reference-app-opc-ua/Docs/0-6-DeveloperOnboarding/README.md

 In the Global Account Cockpit, Members Section we clicked the Add Members.
 A maximum number of 100 User Ids may be added

-## Subaccount Members in Cloud Foundry
+## Sub-account Members in Cloud Foundry

 ### Why ?

-By default only one user was automaticaly created with Organization Manager role.
+By default only one user was automatically created with Organisation Manager role.
 We need access as developers to create role collections for newly built apps.

 ### What we did

-All the users added in the Subaccount may be 'Organization Manager' or 'Organization Auditor' and the person , who received the account, also had to make every developer an administrator from a security point of view.
+All the users added in the Sub-account may be 'Organisation Manager' or 'Organisation Auditor' and the person , who received the account, also had to make every developer an administrator from a security point of view.

 ## Cloud Foundry Org/Space Members

 ### Why ?

 In Cloud Foundry users need access on Spaces with at least the developer role :

 * Space Developer